-- 10.5 The Consent Holder shall respond to discharge incidents from the Emergency Pressure Relief Structure in general accordance with the Wastewater Overflow Regional Response Manual (May 2013) and any updates to this Manual EPR Discharge Management Plan. - 10.6 The Consent Holder shall notify the Auckland Council Pollution Control Hotline and the Auckland Regional Public Health Service within six hours of a discharge commencing from the EPR structure, and shall include the following information in the notification: - (a) The duration and approximate discharge rate/s and approximate discharge volume (if known); - (b) An explanation of the cause of the discharge; - (c) The response time to attend to and resolve the discharge; and - (d) Details of remedial actions undertaken. - 10.7 The Consent Holder shall deploy signs of public health and recreation risk warnings at beaches and boat ramps along the Hillsborough coast and shellfish gathering areas at Nga kuia e Toru Reef and at any other representative locations in accordance with the EPR Management Plan. - 10.8 Within one month of a discharge occurring from the EPR structure, the Consent Holder shall report the incident to the Manager and shall include the following information: - (a) A copy of the Incident Notification Report required by Ceondition 10.56; - (b) Details on the extent of the discharge and an explanation of the cause of the discharge; - (c) Details of the response measures taken and the time once the matter was fully resolved; - (d) Monitoring undertaken, monitoring results and a date by which any outstanding monitoring results will be provided;
+- 10.5 The Consent Holder shall respond to discharge incidents from the Emergency Pressure Relief Structure in accordance with the EPR Discharge Management Plan. - 10.6 The Consent Holder shall notify the Auckland Council Pollution Control Hotline and the Auckland Regional Public Health Service of a discharge from the EPR structure in accordance with the notification requirements set out in the Wastewater Overflow Regional Response Manual (May 2013).
+In addition, the Consent Holder shall provide Auckland Council and the Auckland Regional Public Health Service follow-up notification within six hours of a discharge commencing from the EPR structure, and shall include the following information in the follow-up notification: - (a) The duration and approximate discharge rate/s and approximate discharge volume (if known); - (b) An explanation of the cause of the discharge; - (c) The response time to attend to and resolve the discharge; and - (d) Details of remedial actions undertaken. - 10.7 Within one month of a discharge occurring from the EPR structure, the Consent Holder shall report the incident to the Manager and shall include the following information: - (a) A copy of the Incident Notification Report required by Condition 10.6; - (b) Details on the extent of the discharge and an explanation of the cause of the discharge: - (c) Details of the response measures taken and the time once the matter was fully resolved; - (d) Monitoring undertaken, monitoring results and a date by which any outstanding monitoring results will be provided; - (e) Details on the signage deployed and when the signage was or is proposed to be removed; and - (f) Details of remedial actions taken and any measures still proposed to avoid, remedy or mitigate adverse effects of this or potential future EPR discharges, with an estimated timeframe for their completion. - 10.8 As part of the EPR Discharge Management Plan required under Condition 10.4, the Consent Holder shall prepare an EPR Discharge Monitoring Plan which shall be in accordance with the conditions of this consent and shall include: - (a) The receiving environment water quality and shellfish monitoring sites, including representative control sites, and the monitoring procedures to establish background conditions and conditions immediately following the discharge and subsequent further monitoring;

-- (e) Details on the signage deployed and when the signage was or is proposed to be removed; and - (f) Details of remedial actions taken and any measures still proposed to avoid, remedy or mitigate adverse effects of this or potential future EPR discharges, with an estimated timeframe for their completion. - 10.9 Within 3 months of the granting of this consent As part of detailed design and prior to commissioning of the Central Interceptor, the Consent Holder shall prepare an EPR Discharge Monitoring Plan which shall be in accordance with the conditions of this consent and should include, but not be limited to: - (h) The initial receiving environment water quality and shellfish monitoring sites and monitoring procedures immediately following the discharge and subsequent further monitoring; - The collection of shellfish samples in the potentially affected receiving environment and from representative control sites.
-Samples shall be analysed for: - Faecal coliforms (unless the shellfish are at a location that may be affected by treated WWTP wastewater quality); - (ii) Other contaminants indicative of risks to public health.

-(j) The collection of samples of marine water in the potentially affected receiving environment and from representative control sites.
+- (b) The collection of shellfish samples in the potentially affected receiving environment and from representative control sites.
+Samples shall be analysed for: - (i) Faecal coliforms (unless the shellfish are at a location that may be affected by treated WWTP wastewater quality); - (ii) Other contaminants indicative of risks to public health. - (c) The collection of samples of marine water in the potentially affected receiving environment and from representative control sites.
 Samples shall be analysed for: